 You have a short journey into the lively market town of Keswick* where you’re dropped off at your accommodation and free to explore the charming town.

-* Please note all tours that depart on the 2nd and 5th August will stay in Bowness-on-Windermere instead of Keswick.
+*Please note all tours that depart between 18th July and 4th August 2022 stay in Bowness-on-Windermere instead of Keswick.

 After breakfast, you take in views of Ullswater as we head along country roads to its southern shores.

 You continue further south and travel over the narrow and winding Kirkstone Pass towards the wonderful Windermere.
 Here you have the option to take a leisurely cruise on the Lake or eat lunch while enjoying sublime views of the surrounding scenery.